Deep-MI/Deep-MI.github.io/events/index.md

 ## Places

-The course takes place at the **German Center for Neurodegenerative Diseases (DZNE)** at the Venusberg Campus in Bonn.
+The course takes place at the **German Center for Neurodegenerative Diseases (DZNE)**, Venusberg Campus, Bonn.

-We will use seminar room **B.1.119/120** for the course.
+Room: **B.1.119/120**.
 Non-DZNE participants will be picked-up at 9 am each day at the reception in the DZNE main building.

 ## Preliminary schedule